Teacher in Charge: Mrs L. Teague-Schellekens

 The student focus during this course is:

-To develop understanding for the processes of manipulation and/or transformation to create an outcome
+To develop an understanding for the processes of manipulation, transformation or combining to create an outcome

-To use Feedback (Korero) to refine an outcome and inform the 'fitness for purpose' of the outcome
+To use feedback (korero) to refine an outcome and inform the 'fitness for purpose' for the outcome

 To gain confidence in reflecting and evaluating the application of sustainable practices in the development of materials and processing technology design